Language

 All of these methods return a new string.
 The original string is not modified (strings are immutable).
 Case conversion only affects ASCII letters — digits, symbols, and non-Latin characters are not changed.

 To compare strings in a case-insensitive way, the common approach is to convert both strings to lowercase with lower() before comparing.
-For stricter comparisons involving special characters such as the German 'ß', the casefold() method is recommended. casefold() applies more aggressive lowercasing than lower() and is better suited for internationalized comparisons.
+For stricter comparisons involving special characters such as the German 'ß', the casefold() method normalizes a broader range of Unicode uppercase and lowercase characters. casefold() applies more aggressive lowercasing than lower() and is better suited for internationalized comparisons.

 For string formatting (such as number formatting or padding), see 'str.format() / f-strings'.
 To check whether a string starts with a specific pattern, see 'str.startswith() / str.endswith()'.